The best lenses for the Fujifilm X-M5: smart glass for hybrid shooting

 The Fujifilm X-M5 looks like the perfect starter camera for a new generation of vloggers and hybrid content creators.
 You can use it both as a regular, high-quality stills camera and as a powerful video camera, where it has video capture features normally found on far more expensive cameras.

 The Fujifilm X-M5 looks set to become one of the best cameras for beginners and even one of the best hybrid cameras.
-It’s also very affordable, and we’ve taken that into account in this guide as we favor cheaper but still effective lenses to match likely users’ budgets.
+It’s also very affordable, and I’ve taken that into account in this guide as I favor cheaper but still effective lenses to match likely users’ budgets.
 After all, many of the best Fujifilm lenses are heavy, expensive professional lenses designed more for Fujifilm’s larger and more advanced cameras.

-We’ve also paid special attention to weight.
+I’ve also paid special attention to weight.
 The X-M5 could be one of the best travel cameras to get right now, but that’s not going to help if you have to drag along big, heavy lenses.

-Best lenses for the Fujifilm X-M5 in 2024
+Best lenses for the Fujifilm X-M5

 Why you can trust Digital Camera World